Boeing 747SP: Status

-As of June 2024, there are just two Boeing 747SPs remaining in active service, both operating as testbed aircraft for engine manufacturer Pratt & Whitney Canada.
+As of August 2026, one Boeing 747SP remains in active service, operating as a testbed aircraft for engine manufacturer Pratt & Whitney Canada.
 Eighteen more aircraft are stored or otherwise preserved.
 The remaining aircraft were either scrapped, otherwise destroyed, or abandoned.
 In 2016, the last 747SP in commercial service flew from Tehran to Mumbai before being withdrawn from service after 40 years by Iran Air.
 In 2020, the last aircraft in governmental use was stored by the Royal Flight of Oman.

 Former operators

 This list also includes organizations that used the aircraft temporarily, besides main operators.